$1.9 million Fraud Judgment Raises Compelling Hobby Issues

 The court noted that assessments by “PCGS and Montgomery were within two grade levels of each other for a majority of the coins, and nearly 90% of the assessments were within three grade levels of each other.”

 Judge Ramos also noted that “PCI failed to adhere to any of the industry-recognized grading standards discussed by Montgomery, and it systematically over-graded the coins sold to Pereida.”
-She then cited a court case that stated: “while subjectivity in the grading process may justify some variation in grading, this subjectivity factor cannot account for the huge difference in the grade and value of the coins.”
+She then cited a court case that stated: “While subjectivity in the grading process may justify some variation in grading, this subjectivity factor cannot account for the huge difference in the grade and value of the coins.”

 In addition to reevaluating the term “subjective” when it involves industry standards, this case also affirms the necessity for serious hobbyists and investors to know the basics of grading.
 Coin Update News covers grading extensively in Coingrader Capsule.
 Another convenient resource is PCGS Photograde Online.
 Several books also discuss grading and should be a requirement in every hobbyist’s library.